TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 3. Disambiguation tests for associativity and precedence in expressions.
 4. Test cases for mandatory and optional whitespace.

+### Template

+We provide you with a template for this assignment in the `assignment1` branch.
+See the [Git documentation](/documentation/git.html#starting-an-assignment) on how to check out this branch.

+The template contains 3 Eclipse projects:

+* MiniJava: MiniJava Spoofax project template
+* MiniJava-examples: empty project for your example MiniJava files
+* MiniJava-tests-syntax: empty project for your MiniJava syntax tests

 ### Submission

 You need to submit your test project with a pull request on GitHub.
 Your GitHub repository contains a `README.md` with a step-by-step procedure how to file such a request.
 Make sure your solutions are in branch `assignment1`.
-We expect to find your Spoofax project `MiniJava` and your test project `MiniJava-tests` next to each other in the root of the repository.
+We expect to find your Spoofax project `MiniJava` and your test project `MiniJava-tests-syntax` next to each other in the root of the repository.
 The test project should contain a `README.md` with a short paragraph explaining the organisation of your test project.
 The deadline for submission is ~~September 22~~ **September 24**, 17:59.

 ### Grading